sourcegraph/about/docs/security.md

 ## Site security

-Sourcegraph supports HTTPS encryption when deployed on-premises.
+Sourcegraph supports HTTPS encryption when deployed you your own infrastructure.

+On sourcegraph.com, we maintain the following policies:

 - All traffic to sourcegraph.com is transmitted over HTTPS.
 - Our operations team monitors service availability 24x7x365.
 They investigate alerts and potential attacks 24x7x365, triaging and responding if necessary.